alyody/HRVERSION2/README.md

 3. **Add Features**: Implement new employee management capabilities
 4. **Update Styling**: Modify CSS for better user experience

-## 📞 Support & Contact

-For questions, issues, or feature requests:
-- **Company**: ES Training DMCC
-- **Location**: 15th Floor, Mazaya Business Avenue, BB1, JLT, Dubai, UAE
-- **Purpose**: Internal HR operations and employee support

 ## 📄 License

-This HR assistant is designed specifically for ES Training DMCC internal use and employee support operations.
+This HR assistant is designed specifically for LGL internal use and employee support operations.

-## 🏢 About ES Training DMCC
+## 🏢 About LGL

-ES Training is an international English language training centre based in Dubai, UAE.
-We provide high-quality English language education to students from around the world, with state-of-the-art facilities and experienced native English-speaking teachers.

-**Mission**: To deliver English Language and Business programmes of the highest quality to international students, providing them with the necessary skills for employment and further education.

-**Values**: Education with ethics and integrity, innovation through technology, personalized care, employee engagement, and creating a culture of warmth and belonging.
+LGL is committed to providing excellent HR support and employee services.
+This intelligent assistant helps employees quickly access company policies and procedures.

+**Mission**: To deliver comprehensive HR support through innovative technology solutions.

+**Values**: Employee engagement, transparency, efficiency, and continuous improvement.

 ---

-**Built with ❤️ for ES Training DMCC employees**
+**Built with ❤️ for LGL employees**